esperanca/personal_website/src/posts/weeknote-023.md

 ### Inspiring One on Ones

-In my previous role we had a solid Learning and Development practice, and the Sapient-Lloyds team leadership was amazing in providing training.
+In my previous role we had a solid Learning and Development practice, and the Sapient-Lloyds team leadership was great providing training - we had virtually unlimited training budget and that team was considered a standard in the company .
 I learned a lot about One on Ones there.
 Shalom Thomas and Jeff Collins, my former people managers at Sapient, were masters of purposeful and useful One on Ones.
 Is something I enjoy a lot to learn about it, as I think they have a great impact on my career.

 Every week I have the privilege of meeting people that I admire.
 What I try to do all the time is to make myself available in a consistent way.
 There is no secret sauce: One on Ones every week, 30 minutes, with the right attention and intention.
 I try to be a a good listener and help to spot patterns.
 I make my best to support what they want to do: agency is key.
 I rarely try to influence in any manner, but I ask lots of questions.
 Many times I have to say: “But we are talking too much about work again, let’s go back to you”.